Back to Solicitors

 The application process is designed to assess the key skills, behaviours and motivation required for the role.
 It typically involves online ability tests e.g. a situational judgement test, verbal reasoning test, critical reasoning test and a video interview.

-There is also a half-day assessment centre, which is usually held during the summer.
-The assessment centre has previously comprised a written exercise and interview.
+There is also a half-day assessment centre, which will take place during August.
+The assessment centre typically comprises of a written exercise and interview.

 We are a Disability Confident employer.
 Reasonable adjustments are available at any stage of the recruitment process.